 Planned Processes

 The OBI definition of material processing is a type of planned process.
 Such processes are initiated by an agent (typically a person) to achieve a certain goal.
 OBI captures such goals by defining an objective specification, which is a subclass of information content entity.
 An example objective specification is the phrase “Hybridize RNA to chip” in a manuscript describing a microarray gene expression protocol[26].
-When a process is performed to meet an objective specification it is a planned process.
+When a process is performed to meet an objective specification and it is successfully completed, it is a planned process.
 The majority of processes represented in OBI are planned processes.
 OBI uses the relation achieves planned objective between a planned process and a corresponding objective specification.
 A single planned process can achieve more than one objective.
 The planned process hierarchy of OBI represents realizations of broad objectives.
 These include material component separation, where, for example, a cell sorter is used to separate T cells from other cells in a blood specimen, and material combination, such as when a chemical is added to a cell culture.

 While processes can have many participants, objective- and plan specifications explicitly identify important participants.
 For example, while the light source used to illuminate a laboratory is not normally specified in a mass spectrometry experiment, the use of a mass spectrometer always is.
 OBI defines two relations, has specified input and has specified output, relating planned process instances to participants that are explicitly identified in their plan specification.
 Specified outputs must be present at the end of a process for it to achieve its objective specification.
 Specified inputs are identified in the plan specification and are not created during the process.
 Fig 2 gives an example of how two planned processes, drawing blood and measuring its glucose concentration, are represented.
 OBI also includes processes such as data transformation, which have data items, as opposed to material entities, as the input and output.
 For example, the OBI class mean centering achieves a data normalization objective.